noud-github/pam-unixsock/pam_unixsock.8.md

 socket.
 The server listening on that socket is then free to do many more complex things, because it's free from the calling process' address space.
 The Unix socket defaults to `/var/run/pam_unix.sock`.
 The protocol is described below and is fairly simplistic.
-If *PROMPT* is given, the text is used to prompt the user for another authentication token.
+If *PROMPT* is given, the text is used to prompt the user for another (2FA) authentication token.

 # Options

 **debug**
-:  print debug information
+:  log debug information

 **timeout**
 :  set the timeout in seconds for how long to wait for a response from the server, the default is